PiwikPRO/PPMS-PublicDocs/data_collection/api/tracker_debugger_api.rst

 Tracker debugger API
 ====================
 Tracker debugger API exposes sessions in live mode.
-It's a useful tool for verifying tracking code implementation and observing changes done to it.
+It's a useful tool for verifying JavaScript Tracking Snippet implementation and observing changes done to it.

 .. raw:: html